-The pen holder works in both the CM range and the DX range of Scan N Cuts which make life a little easier.
+The pen holder works in both the CM range and the DX range of Scan N Cuts which makes life a little easier.
 It comes with a small range of colored pens and there is also a small range of erasable pens available.
-The pens in the picture with the stripe at the top of them are the erasable ones.
+The pens in the picture with the stripe at the top of them are erasable ones.
 All these pens are fully enclosed inside the Pen Holder when in use on the Scan N Cut.

 Universal Pen Holder

 The Univeral Pen Holder has been designed to take other branded pens.
 It is a handy additional tool and one that I would recommend as it opens up more opportunities for personalizing your projects, particularly paper-based projects.
-Brother have also released a Small Barrel Pen Holder which can be used with narrower pens.
+Brother has also released a Small Barrel Pen Holder which can be used with narrower pens.